-- Annually review capital and operating reserve guiding principles. - Maintain a website with up-to-date information about the organization and the programs and services WASPC provides. - Hire employees who demonstrate honesty and integrity. - Review the employee salary schedule at least every three years. - Maintain a full functioning IT department to support WASPC members and staff. - Develop a disaster recovery plan.
+- Annually review WASPC's Investment Policy. - Maintain a website with up-to-date information about the organization and the programs and services WASPC provides. - Hire employees who demonstrate honesty and integrity. - Review the employee salary schedule at least every five years. - Maintain a full functioning IT department to support WASPC members, programs, and staff.